nightconcept/boba-site/project/boba-learn.md

 Hello, world!
 ```

 **Congratulations!** You have just written and run your very first Boba program.
-You've already used the Boba toolchain (`boba run`), a built-in function (`print`), and a core data type (`string`).
+You've already used the Boba toolchain (`boba run`), the main function (`fn main`), a built-in function (`print`), and a core data type (`string`).
 ## Deconstructing "Hello, World"

-The flow is excellent, but we need to formally define the concepts the user just used.
+Let's break down the code you just wrote to understand the fundamental concepts you've already put into practice.

+- **`fn main() { ... }` is the Main Function**: A function is a reusable, named block of code.
+The main function is a special, required function that acts as the starting point for every Boba program.
+When you run your file, the code inside the main function's curly braces {} is what gets executed.
-- **`print()` is a Function**: A function is a named block of code that performs a specific task.
-Boba provides the built-in `print()` function to display output.
+- **`print()` is a Function**: For example, Boba provides the built-in `print()` function to display output.
 You "call" a function by writing its name followed by parentheses `()`.
+You can think of it like a recipe in a cookbook; you "call" the recipe by name to perform the steps within it.
-- **`"Hello, world!"` is a String**: The text you see inside the double quotes is a string—Boba's data type for representing text.
-The quotes are important; they tell Boba where the string begins and ends.
+- **`"Hello, world!"` is a String**: The text you see inside the double quotes is a string—Boba's data type for representing text data.
+The quotes are important; they tell Boba where the string begins and ends, and anything enclosed in them is treated as a single string value by the language.
-- **`(...)` are Arguments**: The data you pass inside the parentheses when calling a function is called an argument.
-Here, we passed the string `"Hello, world!"` as an argument to the `print()` function so it knew what to print.
+- **`(...)` are Arguments**: Arguments are the specific pieces of information, or "inputs," that you provide to a function for it to work with.
+When you call a function, you "pass" arguments to it inside the parentheses.
+In this case, you passed the string `"Hello, world!"` to the `print()` function so it knew precisely what to display.

 Understanding these three ideas—functions, strings, and arguments—is the first major step to mastering Boba.